 9:00 a.m.–4:00 p.m.

 Frist Center and Cheekwood Botanical Garden and Museum of Art

-Space is limited to 20 participants; please register early by completing the TEACHER WORKSHOP REGISTRATION FORM.
+Space is limited to 20 participants; please register early by completing the EDUCATOR WORKSHOP REGISTRATION FORM.
 Complete and return the form with payment at least three weeks in advance of the workshop date.